At least eight people have been killed in clashes between Pakistani police and supporters of a prominent Islamic scholar in the city of Lahore.

 When the police brought in reinforcements in the morning, the confrontation grew, although the police insist they showed restraint, the BBC's Mike Wooldridge in Islamabad reports.

-A number of arrests have been made.'Bullet wounds'
+A number of arrests have been made.

 The Chief Minister of Punjab, Shahbaz Sharif, has ordered a judicial inquiry.